Cirebon metropolitan area: Metropolitan Rebana Agency

-Cirebon Metropolitan is currently managed by the Rebana Area Management Agency as mandated by the Governor Regulation of West Java Number 85 of 2020 concerning the Rebana Area Management Agency.
+Cirebon Metropolitan is managed by the Rebana Area Management Agency as mandated by the Governor Regulation of West Java Number 85 of 2020 concerning the Rebana Area Management Agency.
 Its functions include coordination, facilitation, control, planning, monitoring, and evaluation.
 On April 27, 2023, Bernardus Djonoputro was appointed by Governor of West Java Ridwan Kamil as the chief executive officer of the Rebana Area Management Agency.

-The establishment of the Rebana Area Management Agency is intended to accelerate the implementation of the Master Plan for Accelerating the Development of the Rebana Area and the Development Action Plan for the Rebana Area by improving services for investment, labor absorption, the development of supporting infrastructure in the area, and other efforts to accelerate economic development in the region, thus enhancing regional economic growth.